JPMurara/mspowerplat/README.md

 - 5.4 Increment variable
   Purpose: adds 1 to record_id for the next iteration.

-For cleaner runs, place Compose + HTTP inside a Try scope, add a Catch scope that logs row data and the error body, and append those to an array variable.
-Finish with a summary.
+# Considerations for production enviroment:

+- 1.Implement a Try/Catch block inside the loop.
-Store the token in an environment variable or a secure reference rather than hard-coding.
+- 2.Store the token in an environment variable.